600-750 West Broadway

 Application Deadline: October 8, 2020 - 5:00 p.m.
 EST.

 Starting Date: Mid-June

-PRAMS: Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to the BC Cancer program by the application deadline: A program-specific cover letter (500 words maximum) in WORD or PDF format to communicate your motivation for applying to the BC Cancer Pharmacy Residency Program and the characteristics that you feel distinguish you among other applicants.
+PRAMS: Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to the BC Cancer program by the application deadline: A program-specific cover letter (500 words maximum) in PDF format to communicate your motivation for applying to the BC Cancer Pharmacy Residency Program and the characteristics that you feel distinguish you among other applicants.
 Please include your name in the naming of your cover letter.
 Applications without the cover letter will be considered incomplete and will not be considered for the 2020-2021 year.

 Est. Stipend: Approximately $40,000/year plus benefits

 Benefits: Medical, Dental